Chris Brons, Supply Chain Consulting Manager

 Quality management is an important part of making sure your inventory meets customer expectations.
 This begins with your warehouse team inspecting inbound inventory for damages and problems before the putaway process.

-With Microsoft Dynamics 365 for Supply Chain and a mobile device, you can easily create quality orders as part of the receiving and putaway process.
-Rejecting the inventory can optionally trigger different putaway work to a quality or inspection location, as well as create a quality order all via the mobile device.
+Equipped with Microsoft Dynamics 365 for Supply Chain and a mobile device, your team can easily create quality orders as part of the receiving and putaway process.
+If an item is damaged, rejecting the inventory can optionally trigger different putaway work to a quality or inspection location and create a quality order.

-The quality check process occurs per license plate (pallet).
-This step is performed entirely from the mobile device and decrease the need for shared equipment.
+- With D365’s mobile functionality, this step is performed entirely from the mobile device and decreases the need for shared equipment.

-Existing quality orders are not required for this functionality sincethe quality order is created on the mobile device.
-This step reduces the amount of setup and resources needed to drive the quality process as inventory is received into the warehouse.
+- Reduces the amount of setup and resources needed to drive the quality process as inventory is received into the warehouse

-D365 Supply Chain requires a few key configurations to use inbound quality check.
+There are 5 key configurations required in D365 Supply Chain to use inbound quality check.
 These include:

-Work classes: Allows for quality putaway work to be driven to mobile device menu items other than those used for receiving.
+Work classes: Drives quality putaway work to mobile device menu items other than those used for receiving.